-Where to order up a full Hanukkah feast to-go
+Where to order up a full Hanukkah feast

 Where to go for latkes

-Where to go for sufganiyot
+Where to get sufganiyot

-Where to go for matzo ball soup
+Where to get a bowl of matzo ball soup

 Cindi’s Deli or Deli News — Get a matzo ball soup fix at one of these two Jewish-style delis in town.
 Under the weather or not, cold temps call for hot soup, and a bowl of “Jewish Penicillin” sounds real good right about now.

 Beverley’s Bistro & Bar — For a fancier bowl, visit Beverley’s on Fitzhugh where poached chicken and dill make an appearance along with the unmistakable balls, year-round.
 Note: the “Jew-ish” bistro also offers Caviar & Latkes with crème fraîche as an appetizer.